About VDSIC

 What We Do

-Accredit & Oversee Scheme Operators (TSOs): We evaluate, approve, and oversee organizations acting as Scheme Operators who manage VDS specific schemes, delegating authority within defined boundaries.
+we evaluate, approve, and oversee organizations acting as Scheme Operators.
+We manage VDS specific schemes, delegating authority within defined boundaries.

 From National Innovation to Global Standard

 VDSIC builds upon significant foundational work, particularly in France.
-The need for VDS emerged from efforts by the French Agence Nationale des Titres Sécurisés (ANTS) to combat fraud related to proof-of-residence documents, identified as a vulnerability in passport issuance, especially with increasing digitalization.
+The VDS emerged from efforts by the French Agence Nationale des Titres Securises (ANTS) to combat fraud related to proof-of-residence documents, identified as a vulnerability in passport issuance, especially with increasing digitalization.

-Early Collaboration: ANTS collaborated with technology providers to develop the initial solution, known as “2D-Doc”, which became the first interoperable VDS implementation, adopted by organizations like EDF and Bouygues Telecom.
+ANTS collaborated with technology providers to develop the initial solution, known as '2D-Doc', which became the first interoperable VDS implementation, adopted by organizations like EDF and Bouygues Telecom.

-FnTC: The Fédération des Tiers de Confiance du numérique (FnTC) was an early and crucial supporter, recognizing the innovation.
-FnTC played a key role in establishing labels for VDS “2D-Doc” generation and verification solutions, a prerequisite for provider recognition by ANTS.
-The term “Visible Digital Seal” itself originated within an FnTC working group.
+The Federation des Tiers de Confiance du numerique (FnTC) was an early and crucial supporter.
+The term 'Visible Digital Seal' itself originated within an FnTC working group.

 Board Directors